-Why did you decide to come to UTSC?
+Why did you come to U of T Scarborough?

-If you could give one piece of advice to your 1st year self what would it be?
+If you could give one piece of advice to your first-year self, what would it be?

-One piece of advice would be to get more involved.
-No matter how you choose to get involved whether it be a club, research, volunteering or a work study position, it helps facilitate growth of skills that you may not be able to develop by just attending classes.
-UTSC is an amazing place because you can not only gain knowledge but also develop marketable skills that are useful for your future.
+One piece of advice I would give is to get more involved.
+No matter how you choose to get involved whether it be a club, research, volunteering or a work-study position, it helps facilitate growth of skills that you may not be able to develop by just attending classes.
+U of T Scarborough is an amazing place because you can not only gain knowledge but also develop marketable skills that are useful for your future.